 BACKGROUND

-The Norman School Historic District would be south of blocks where Kansas City Life started tearing down 23 unoccupied homes in the fall.
+The Norman School Historic District’s boundaries sit just south of where Kansas City Life started tearing down 23 unoccupied homes in the fall.
 The insurance company bought the properties near its 3520 Broadway headquarters decades ago.
 Many of the residences subsequently sat and deteriorated.
 Kansas City Life said structural and design issues made them impossible to repurpose and pledged to eventually redevelop the lots.

 But pushback from the Valentine Neighborhood Association has stemmed, in part, because residents believe Kansas City Life was demolishing the homes without any known plan or timeline for developing the vacant properties.
 The company has drawn up project concepts but not yet submitted any plans to the city.